Documentation

 The copied command will look like this:

-npx "@opendirectory.dev/skills" install [SKILL-NAME] --target claude
+npx "@opendirectory.dev/skills" install [SKILL-NAME] --target opencode

 Open Your Terminal